218 Miles - LENGTH

 Slow In, Fast Out.

 One of the topics we love to talk about in any Safety Brief with riders on a Pashnit Motorcycle Tour are decreasing radius corners.
-These are corners that seems at first to have an easy entry, but as the rider enters a corner that appears to have a smooth arc, the radius begins to decrease once you’re committed to your line.
+These are corners that seem at first to have an easy entry, but as the rider enters a corner that appears to have a smooth arc, the radius begins to decrease once you’re committed to your line.
 We say these corners are ‘tightening up’.
 Hwy 1 has an endless list of decreasing radius corners, both lefts and rights.
 But what makes Hwy 1 North different than Hwy 1 South along Big Sur is there are bridges everywhere along Highway 1 Big Sur.

-On the northern section, there are significantly less bridges, which means for every stream, creek, and river, Hwy 1 must curve inward, and then pop back out again.
+On the northern section, there are significantly fewer bridges, which means for every stream, creek, and river, Hwy 1 must curve inward, and then pop back out again.
 What makes Hwy 1 so crazy fun, can also make it equally dangerous.

 A simple example, Hwy 1 crests a low rise, pops right and flows inland on a downhill.
-A sign appears indicating a 15-mph corner, if you miss that sign, you may be in for a surprise as Hwy 1 pushes hard left and begins to tighten up.
-We have watched riders on Hwy 1 drift across the lane until they are inches from going off the road not able to lean properly or hold their line.
+A sign appears indicating a 15-mph corner, if you miss that sign, you may be in for a surprise as Hwy 1 pushes a hard left and begins to tighten up.
+We have watched riders on Hwy 1 drift across the lane until they are inches from going off the road, not able to lean properly or hold their line.

 During morning Safety Briefs, we’ve advised riders to set up the bike on the outside of the lane as you enter the turn, which may feel counter-intuitive and takes mental practice.
 Set your entry speed being aware of the signed mph and commit to the corner, watching for the exit.
 You go where you look is a universal adage with riders.